 Work this against your personal checklist!

-Take photos of the interior, and the car on, with the digital screens on.
+Take photos of the interior, and the car, with the digital screens on.

 Look in the backseat for cargo nets, storage, etc.